 Recovering from Male Breast Reduction

-- Avoid strenuous activities for at least 1 month after your surgery.
+- Avoid engaging in strenuous activities for at least one month following the surgery.

 Life after Male Breast Reduction